CartoDB/carto-workshop/02-builder-analysis/exercises/l_line.md

 #### 5.2 Customize widgets

 * Reorder widgets: From `WIDGET` tab, drag and drop them into your preferred order.
-* Rename widgets: Rename each widget by clicking on the three blue dots on each widget and selecting the option to `Rename`.
+* Rename widgets: From `WIDGET` tab, rename each widget by clicking on its three blue dots and selecting the option to `Rename`.
 * Formula widget calculation:
   * By default, the formula widget for Total Population is calculating the avg we want to see the total population within our map view and of our filtered results.
-  * Click on the three blue dots next to the Total Population widget and select the option to 'Edit'
+  * Click on the three blue dots in the Total Population widget and select the option to 'Edit'
   * In the `OPERATION` parameter, select `sum`.

 ![custom_widget](imgs/l_line/custom_widget.png)